nguyenkhangme/understand-asyncio/README.md

 - What we can observe:
   - Task-1 is just run sequentially until done.
-  - Task-1 (async_main) is done before Task-2 start to run even Task-2 is created inside `async_main`.
+  - Task-1 (async_main) is done before Task-2 starts to run, even though Task-2 is created inside `async_main`.
   - Even after `async_main` is finished running, Task-2 is still able to run one step before the program ends.
   - Task-2 does not finish before the program ends.
 - Reason:
   - Task-1 never await on something that suspends until it finishes and returns `StopIteration`.
   - Task-2 is created and scheduled to run as soon as possible when the event loop regains control, i.e., in the next iteration of the loop (we will see it in the demo 2 below).
 Since Task-1 keeps running without yielding back to the event loop, Task-2 must wait until the event loop can take over again, which is when Task-1 is done.
-  - When Task-1 is done, it will schedule to run a callback that stops the event loop, since the Task-2 `__step(`) is scheduled before this stop callback, the event loop runs Task-2 `__step()` first.
+  - When Task-1 is done, it will schedule to run a callback that stops the event loop, since the Task-2 `__step()` is scheduled before this stop callback, the event loop runs Task-2 `__step()` first.
   - Task-2 run and hit asyncio.sleep, which is a future, hence it releases control back to the event loop to run the ready callback, which is the stop callback.
-Now the program ends before Task-2 can continue to run
+Now the program ends before Task-2 can continue to run.

 ### 2.5.
 Demonstrate 2